Fujifilm XF 35mm f/2 street photography in Harajuku

 Japanese fashionable couple

-Once it came out, the umbrellas appeared.
-Luckily quite a few were colorful.
-Over recent years plastic transparent ones have been ubiquitous.
+Then the rain started.
+Umbrellas went up.
+A few were colorful.
+Plastic transparent ones have been ubiquitous over recent years.
 Those are incredibly boring.
 Seeing reds, polka dots, and frills was a pleasant surprise.
 Anyway, the rain didn’t worry me as the lens was weather-resistant.

 While I was in Takeshita-Dori, I made a detour to Togo Shrine.
 Again I was fortunate.
 A couple in their kimonos were taking their wedding photos.
 That was a good chance to get some pictures of my own.
 I actually wished I had a zoom as I couldn’t get too close to them.

 The rest of the day was standard street photography fare.
 People were on Omotesando.
-I took more photos of people and their umbrellas and some architectural shots too.
-There was even a chance for a mirror shot.
-I was happy.
+I took more photos of people and their umbrellas than architecture.
+But a mirror shot made its way into my camera.
+I was satisfied even though I didn’t catch anything outstanding.

 So, what can I say about the Fujifilm XF 35mm?
 It’s awesome.
 I never thought I’d enjoy a prime this much.
 My photography life has changed track.